RajPathare/AngryMeteor/README.md

-# SaveTheStar
+# AngryMeteor
-SaveTheStar is a hypercasual game, where you need to save your planet from a meteor shower.
+AngryMeteor is a hypercasual game, where you need to save your planet from a meteor shower.
 ### Link to be provided soon